dymmond/edgy/docs/fields.md

 Note: embedded fields are deepcopied.
 This way it is safe to provide the same inner_fields object to multiple CompositeFields

+##### Inheritance

+CompositeFields are evaluated in non-abstract models.
+When overwritten by another field and the evaluation didn't take place yet no fields are generated.

+When overwritten after evaluation the fields are still lingering around.

+You can also overwrite from CompositeField generated fields in subclasses regardless if the CompositeField used absorb_existing_fields inside.

+You may want to use **ExcludeField** to remove fields.

 #### DateField

 ```python